ijashuzain/y_player/README.md

 - `status`: Gets the current status of the player (YPlayerStatus enum).
 - `position`: Gets the current playback position (Duration).
 - `duration`: Gets the total duration of the video (Duration).
+- `isInitialized`: Returns true if the player is fully initialized.

 ## Contributing